Tinder/CombineUI/README.md

 Many types are also enhanced with Swift extensions providing publishers that may be used as an alternative to the property wrappers when needed.

 UIKit is currently supported.
-CombineUI may support additional Apple frameworks in the future.
+CombineUI may support additional UI frameworks in the future.

 ## Code Examples